kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 The limit clause will trigger results to display to the user once the declared limit has been reached or the search has been fully completed.

-The example below will display results to the user once 5 results for the `?kastle_member` variable have been achieved.
+The example below will display results to the user once 5 results for the `?kastle_member` variable have been gathered.

 ```sql
 PREFIX klab: <https://kastle-lab.org/ontology/>